sceccotti89/AutoSense/README.md

 mocha -r ts-node/register ./**/*.spec.ts
 ```

+which runs all the *.spec.ts* files.

 ## Front-End

 The front-end application has been implemented using Angular to produce a Single Page Application (SPA).
 It's a Mobile First - namely it runs on any device and resolution - and Progressive Web App (PWA) application - meaning that you are able to access a cached version of the application when offline.
 In case a newer version of the application has been deployed the user is asked to reload the page.

 It is deployed using AWS Amplify.
 It's a tool provided by Amazon Web Service to help you deploy a Web Application in few steps, with the capability to manage multiple environments.
 It comes with interesting features, such as integration with HTTPS and *Restrict Access*.
-Thanks to that, specific environments can be accessed only with username and password (to access the *dev* environment you can use the following credentials, user: **test**, pwd: **testers**).
+Thanks to that, specific environments can be accessed only with username and password.

-### Execution
+### UI Execution

 To run the front-end application you only have to type: